 What is CUSMA?

 US citizens working in Canada can typically stay on a work permit for up to three years, after which it can be renewed.
-However, that does not mean the individual is granted permanent residency.
-Anyone interested in staying longer must apply for permanent residency following a completely different procedure.
+However, that does not mean the individual is granted permanent resident status.
+Anyone interested in staying longer must apply for permanent resident status through a separate immigration program.
+Canadian citizens and permanent residents can sponsor their spouses or common-law partners to become permanent residents through specific immigration programs.
+Express Entry is Canada’s primary immigration program for skilled workers and offers a pathway to becoming a permanent resident, with advantages such as fast processing times and additional points for provincial nominations.

 What Attracts US Citizens to Work in Canada?

 The reasons why US citizens seek jobs in Canada vary, and the number is increasing each day.
 Many professionals find work in Canada an exciting opportunity in a welcoming environment.
+Canadian citizens benefit from these opportunities and programs, which are also accessible to newcomers.
 These are some of the reasons they consider when deciding to work in Canada:

 1. Job Market Opportunities